snitchbcc/articles/2021/9/tree-alert-buttons.md

 ---
 thumbnail: content://treefall.jpg
+title: >-
-title: "Innovative Company Gives Alert Buttons To Trees If They Fall In The Forest When No One’s Around And Need To Contact Family"
+  Innovative Company Gives Alert Buttons To Trees If They Fall In The Forest When No One’s Around And Need To Contact Family
+authors:
-authors: Benjy Eichner
+  - Benjy Eichner
 date: 15
 tags:
   - culture